 “It is believed that transposons can move between different organisms too.”

-Once it binds to TRs, it brings the two ends of it together and creates a stable DNA protein complex called a synaptic complex.
+Once it binds to the terminal repeats, it brings the two ends together and creates a stable DNA-protein complex known as a synaptic complex.

 (Remember! the transposon contains some of the DNA sequences at their ends from their previous host DNA).

-Immediate after that, the free 3’ OH end of the transposon DNA attacks the 5’ and of the host DNA.
+Once the transposon is completely excised from the original position, it’s now ready to move.
+In the very next step, The transposase creates two single-stranded cuts on the host DNA.
+Immediately after that, the free 3’ OH end of the transposon DNA attacks the 5’ and the host DNA.

 At a molecular level, the reaction occurred as mentioned below,